geodeepak/Seismolive/Home.md

    * [PhasePApy](https://github.com/austinholland/PhasePApy) - a Seismic Phase Picker and Associator program package
    * [Jane](https://github.com/krischer/jane) - Document database for Seismology
    * [MouseTrap](http://geo.mff.cuni.cz/~vackar/mouse/) - A module for detecting a special type of disturbance (so called mouse, ping, or fling step) in seismic records.
-   * [Lazylyst](https://github.com/AndrewReynen/Lazylyst) - A GUI created for time series review, using a flexible framework for new workflows
+   * [Lazylyst](https://github.com/AndrewReynen/Lazylyst) - A GUI created for time series review, using a flexible framework for new workflows.
+   * [REDPy](https://github.com/ahotovec/REDPy) - A tool for automated detection and analysis of repeating earthquakes in continuous data.

 #### miscellaneous..